megalus/django-google-sso/docs/troubleshooting.md

     To see these errors please check the logs or enable the option `GOOGLE_SSO_SHOW_FAILED_LOGIN_MESSAGE` to see failed login messages on browser.
 Please, make note these messages can be used on exploit attacks.

-??? question "When I config a custom Authentication Backend using GOOGLE_SSO_AUTHENTICATION_BACKEND, the lib stops to login, without errors or logs.
+??? question "When I config a custom Authentication Backend using GOOGLE_SSO_AUTHENTICATION_BACKEND, the lib stops to login, without errors or logs."
     This is because the value of `GOOGLE_SSO_AUTHENTICATION_BACKEND` is not a valid authentication backend import path.
     Please check the value of this setting and make sure it is a valid import path to a Django authentication backend.